enadzan/massivejobs/README.md

         private static void RunPublisher()
         {
-            // passing false indicates that we do not want to start workers in this process RabbitMqJobs.Initialize(false);

             Console.WriteLine("Initialized publisher.");
             Console.WriteLine("Write a message and press Enter to publish it (empty message to end).");